Online Event Booking Is Here

 Online Booking Channels

-Let’s talk about online event booking channels, such as Cvent, MeetingPackage, Groups360, Venue Directory, SpeedRFP, Meetago, HotelPlanner, and others.
+Let’s talk about online event booking channels, such as Cvent, Groups360, Venue Directory, SpeedRFP, Meetago, HotelPlanner, and others.
 Much like online travel agencies (OTAs) for individual travelers, these are a boon for busy meeting planners.
 With a few keystrokes, planners can quickly find venues that meet their specifications and complete one eRFP form that shoots to all available venues, regardless if the venue is a good fit or not.
 Like OTAs, online event booking channels charge a fee for the cost of the additional leads.
 Love it or hate it, hoteliers must develop strategies for maximizing the value of online booking channels now and in the future.

 Today, these online event booking channels are connecting directly to hotel inventory through hotel managed exposure rules.
 This connectivity will further the digital transformation from RFP to online booking that is occurring today on hotel websites at a much larger scale.